idank/holykeebs-docs/firmware/index.md

     -j8
 ```

-Details:

-1. Possible values for `POINTING_DEVICE` are `trackball_trackpoint` for a keyboard with a trackball on left, trackpoint on right, or `trackpoint_trackball` for the reverse.
-Replace `trackball` with `cirque35` if using a touchpad.
-1. We can see that we now need to specify the side we're flashing with `-e SIDE=right|left`.
 The example above flashes the right side, which should be the side with the trackpoint.

 The left side would be flashed as follows: